-- Experience with machine-learning and statistical modelling is a big plus.
+- Experience with machine learning and statistical modeling is a plus.

-Furthermore, general knowledge in cancer biology and functional genetics tools is an advantage.
+Furthermore, general knowledge of cancer biology and functional genetics tools is advantageous.
 We expect the candidate to be highly self-motivated, creative, and able to work in a team.
-Apart from being a true team player, we expect the candidate to exhibit a high degree of independence, to have a problem-solving attitude and have strong analytical and technical abilities in addition to excellent communication and presentation skills.
+Apart from being a true team player, we expect the candidate to exhibit a high degree of independence, have a problem-solving attitude, and have strong analytical and technical abilities in addition to excellent communication and presentation skills.

 You will join an international research team in a stimulating and interactive research environment.
-You will be employed for a period of at least 2 years.
-The gross salary for a fulltime appointment will range from
+You will be employed for a period of 4 years.
+The gross salary for a full-time appointment will range from

-In addition you will receive a fixed end-of-year bonus in December (8,33%) and in May you will receive 8,33% holiday pay.
-For more information in regard to the secondary conditions please visit our website: https://www.nki.nl/careers-study/how-to-apply/ Interested?
+In addition, you will receive a fixed end-of-year bonus in December (8,33%), and in May, you will receive 8,33% holiday pay.
+For more information regarding the secondary conditions, please visit our website: https://www.nki.nl/careers-study/how-to-apply/ Interested?

-For further information and addresses visit our websites (http://research.nki.nl/agamilab/
+For further information and addresses, visit our websites (https://www.nki.nl/divisions/oncogenomics/agami-r-group/